In-Home Care vs Assisted Living Costs: Which Saves More in 2026?

 - Transportation services

 Assisted living facilities often add charges on top of the base rate.
-Blood pressure checks cost $12, injections $50, and medication management from an outside pharmacy runs $93 monthly.
-Shower assistance, meal delivery to your room, and daily check-ins each cost extra.
+Services like medication management from an outside pharmacy, shower assistance, meal delivery to your room, and daily check-ins can each cost extra, so ask for an itemized list before signing.

 In-home care has its own hidden costs.
-Most agencies require a minimum of 2-4 hours per day.
-Equipment modifications, specialized medical supplies, and emergency response systems add up.
-Overnight or weekend care typically costs 20-30% more, which can significantly bump your bill.
+Most agencies require a minimum number of hours per visit.
+Equipment modifications, specialized medical supplies, and emergency response systems add up, and overnight or weekend care often costs more per hour, which can significantly bump your bill.

 Regional cost variations across the US

-Where you live makes a huge difference in what you pay.
-The Northeast and West Coast are the most expensive.
-New Hampshire leads in assisted living at $8,248 monthly, while Minnesota has the highest home care rates at $36.25 per hour.
+Where you live makes a big difference in what you pay.
+The Northeast and West Coast tend to be the most expensive for both assisted living and in-home care.

-Cities charge 20-30% more than rural areas for assisted living.
-This reflects higher real estate and operating costs.
-Rural facilities are cheaper because they have lower overhead.
+Cities generally charge more than rural areas for assisted living, reflecting higher real estate and operating costs.
+Rural facilities are often cheaper because they have lower overhead.

 Technology impact on care costs

-Remote monitoring systems save about $425 per person each month on healthcare expenses.
-This benefit applies whether you're getting care at home or in a facility.
+Remote monitoring systems can reduce some healthcare costs, whether care happens at home or in a facility.

 Smart home technologies for aging in place

 Motion sensors, automated lighting, and voice-activated devices help prevent falls and reduce the need for constant supervision.
-About 24% of adults over 65 use home security systems.
-Another 34% use at least one smart device beyond basic speakers.
+A growing share of older adults now use smart devices in their homes.

 Tech-enhanced assisted living features